clesleycode/intro-data-science/Intro to Data Science.md

 These are all questions you should be asking yourself when first starting a data science project: <b> Where will my data come from?</b>

-One glorious thing about Data Science is<b> Open Data </b>, which you'll learn more about in section 3.
+One glorious thing about Data Science is<b> Open Data </b>, which you'll learn more about later.

 ### 2.4 Given Data

-The second, is you're given data and you have to work with it until you find something interesting.
+The second is you're given data and you have to work with it until you find something interesting.
 If you figure out there's nothing interesting, move on a find a new project.
-It happens to the best of us.

 ## 3.0 Important Concepts